 Employment insurance is part of social security insurance.
 Its purpose is to encourage stable employment and provide an insurance premium to people who lose their job.
-The country has adopted closely-linked labor market policies, such as employment stability programs and vocational skills enhancement programs.
+Korea has adopted a number of closely-linked labor market policies, such as employment stability programs and vocational skills enhancement programs.

 Employers with at least one employee since October 1, 1998 must apply for unemployment insurance.

-The following sectors are excluded from the scope of employment insurance, as it is very difficult to manage their workplaces and the insured in consideration of their characteristics.
+The following sectors are excluded from the scope of employment insurance, as it is very difficult to manage their workplaces and the state of qualification of the insured

 Those eligible for employment in Korea, including short-term employees, professors, foreign industry trainees, foreign workers with residence status.

 Foreign workers not mentioned above are classified as foreign workers who are ineligible for unemployment insurance.

 When a worker becomes unemployed a grant is provided to help ease their financial difficulties and facilitate their transition to another job.
 Included in the unemployment grant are a job-seeking allowance and an allowance intended to accelerate the re-employment process.

 Unemployment grant calculations: Unemployment grant total = 50% of avg. income c daily earnings